Feeling poetic? Celebrate National Poetry Month by writing a haiku.

-Starting October 1, let the spooky writing begin.
-But beware… the deadline lurks closer than you think!
-Turn in your story by 5pm on Friday, October 24, 2025.
+Starting April 1, let the poetry writing begin.
+Turn in your poem by 5pm on Friday, April 24, 2026.

 You can only enter once, and your writing must be your own work (not AI).
 Enter online or turn in your entry form at any NOLS branch or the Bookmobile.